Shelli Beecher-Seitzler is a natural bodybuilder who has made an impressive impact on the sport in a short time.

-In the same week she competed at the large National Physique Committee (NPC) Emerald Cup competition, and earned a 5th place trophy and crown in Figure category.
+In the same week she competed at the large National Physique Committee (NPC) Emerald Cup competition.
+She earned a 5th place trophy and crown in Figure category.

 Shelli was particularly pleased as she was competing against people using steroids.
-Shelli says her rivals “were shocked that as a natural athlete I had placed in their NPC Federation in my first attempt.
+Shelli says her rivals were shocked.
+They could not believe “that as a natural athlete I had placed in their NPC Federation in my first attempt.
 Most importantly they were amazed I achieved this as a vegan.”

 “I feel that this past year has been one of many celebrations and accomplishments as a Pro Vegan Athlete.
 I take pride in competing in the WNBF (oldest and most respected, stringent anti-doping, natural federations in the industry)!”

 Shelli’s veganism is central to her competition.
-“At 46 years old [in 2019], I feel I have accomplished what others have trained decades for – simply by the advantage of my vegan diet.”
+“At 46 years old [in 2019], I feel I have accomplished what others have trained decades for.
+This was simply by the advantage of my vegan diet.”

 Shelli turned vegetarian around age 21.
-She turned vegan in 2014, 20 years later “after reading and following ‘The Clean in 14 Detox’ book written by Karma Chow, following a surgery.
+She turned vegan in 2014, 20 years later.
+This was “after reading and following ‘The Clean in 14 Detox’ book written by Karma Chow, following a surgery.
 I believe doing this detox really helped me recover from the effects of general anesthesia and the umbilical hernia repair surgery itself!”